Create and Use Custom Map Modes

-In the Load from workspace section, click Connect Input.
+In the Load from workspace section, click Connect Inputs.

 Import your signal (for example,

-In the MAP TO MODEL section of the toolstrip, click Custom.
+In the Map Configuration section of the toolstrip, select Custom.

-In the Custom text box, select the MATLAB function file (for example,
+In the Custom Map text box, select the MATLAB function file (for example,

 BlockNameIgnorePrefixMap.m) using the browser.